panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 After getting a good grasp of what a DOM node is, now is the time to differentiate the DOM node and element.

-I'd say that if you get well the term of node the answer is obvious: an element is just a subtype of node.
-Alongside with types like document, comment or text.
+If you get well the *node* term, then the answer is obvious: an element is just a type of node.
+Along with types like document, comment, or text.

-The element is a subtype of node the same way a cat is a subtype of animal.
+The element is a subtype of the node the same way a cat is a subtype of an animal.

 In simple words, an element is a node that's written using tag in the HTML document. `<html>`, `<head>`, `<title>`, `<body>`, `<h2>`, `<p>` are all elements because they are represented by tags.